HeroesofLowhelm/Zilliqa-TWAP-Oracle-for-Public/README.md

 ### *Caller Contract*

-- Caller contract must set the oracle contract address first.
+- Caller contract must be set the oracle contract address first.
-- Then it need to call the getTWAPPrice() transition of Oracle Contract.
+- Then it needs to call the getTWAPPrice() transition of Oracle Contract.
-- Then it need to define transition to receive request id.
+- Then it needs to define transition to receive request id.
 It's name must be receiveRequestId()
 - Lastly, there must be callback(twapPrice: Uint256, id: Uint256) transition to get the $HOL TWAP from the Oracle contract